 A genetically engineered dog escapes from the science facility where it was created.
 A family takes it in unaware of its deadly instincts which soon emerge.
 The scientist who created the dog tries to find it before its too late.

-A genetically mutated dog is accidentally released from the lab of Dr. Jarret and ends up at the home of news reporter/animal rights advocate Lori Tanner.
+A genetically mutated dog is stolen from the lab of mad scientist Dr. Jarret by news reporter/animal rights advocate Lori Tanner, who conceals it from the police in her home.
 The dog, Max, endowed with intelligence and other special abilities, is at first lovable, but also proves to be a ferocious, unstoppable killer.Written by

 Jeff Hole <firstname.lastname@example.org>

 8 of 11 people found this review helpful.